 - Fair values of the reporting unit's interest-bearing borrowings and loans are determined by using a discounted cash flow method.
 The discount rate used reflects the issuer's borrowing rate as at the end of the reporting period.
-The own performance risk as at 31 December 2023 was assessed to be insignificant. - Long-term fixed-rate and variable-rate receivables/borrowings are evaluated by the reporting entity based on parameters such as interest rates and individual credit worthiness of the customer.
+The reporting entity held no borrowings or loans during the period. - Long-term fixed-rate and variable-rate receivables/borrowings are evaluated by the reporting entity based on parameters such as interest rates and individual credit worthiness of the customer.
 Based on this evaluation, allowances are taken into account for the expected losses of these receivables.
-As at 31 December 2023, the carrying amounts of such receivables, net of allowances, were not materially different from their calculated fair values.
+As at 31 December 2024, the carrying amounts of such receivables, net of allowances, were not materially different from their calculated fair values.